dairyking98/RoboCam-Suite/README.md

 ## Overview

-RoboCam-Suite is a scientific experiment automation system designed for well-plate microscopy experiments.
+RoboCam-Suite is a scientific experiment automation system designed for FluorCam, StentorCam, and other automated microscopy experiments under the RoboCam umbrella.
 It provides precise robotic positioning, automated video/still capture, and laser control for biological experiments.
 The system consists of two main applications:

 - **calibrate.py**: Manual positioning and calibration GUI for setting up well-plate coordinates
 - **experiment.py**: Automated experiment execution GUI with configurable timing sequences